filecoin-project/specs/src/systems/filecoin_nodes/repository/ipldstore/_index.md

 The `ChainStore` is downloaded by a node from their peers during the bootstrapping phase of {{<sref chain_sync>}} and is stored by the node thereafter.
 It is updated on every new block reception, or if the node syncs to a new best chain.

 The `StateStore` is computed through the execution of all block messages in a given `ChainStore` and is stored by the node thereafter.
 It is updated with every new incoming block's processing by the {{<sref vm_interpreter>}}, and referenced accordingly by new blocks produced atop it in the block {{<sref block "block header">}}'s `ParentState` field.

-TODO:

-- What is an IpldStore
-  - local storage of dags
-- How to use IpldStores in filecoin
-  - pass it around
-- One ipldstore or many
-  - temporary caches
-  - intermediately computed state
-- Garbage Collection